Caitlyn-Yin/Caitlyn-Yin.github.io/_pages/about.md

 ---
 Hi!
 I am a senior-year undergraduate student majoring in Statistics and Mathematics, minoring in Computer Science at University of Illinois Urbana-Champaign.

-My research interests lie broadly in Theoretical Machine Learning, e.g., Reinforcement Learning Theory and Deep Learning Theory.
+My research interests lie broadly in Deep Learning Theory and Statistical inference, Bioinformatics analysis.

 I was professionally trained Go player.
 And in my free time, I enjoy playing Go (Weiqi), Chinese Zither (Guzheng) and the piano.